awsdocs/amazon-s3-developer-guide/doc_source/list-obj-version-enabled-bucket.md

 + [Using the AWS SDKs](#list-obj-version-enabled-bucket-sdk-examples)
 + [Using the REST API](#ListingtheObjectsinaVersioningEnabledBucket)

 This section provides an example of listing object versions from a versioning\-enabled bucket\.
-Amazon S3 stores object version information in the *versions* subresource \(see [Bucket Configuration Options](UsingBucket.md#bucket-config-options-intro)\) associated with the bucket\.
+Amazon S3 stores object version information in the *versions* subresource \(see [Bucket Configuration Options](UsingBucket.md#bucket-config-options-intro)\) that is associated with the bucket\.

 ## Using the Console<a name="list-obj-version-enabled-bucket-console"></a>

-For information about listing object versions in the console, see [ How Do I See the Versions of an S3 Object?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/view-object-versions.html) in the Amazon Simple Storage Service Console User Guide\.
+For information about listing object versions using the Amazon S3 console, see [ How Do I See the Versions of an S3 Object?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/view-object-versions.html) in the *Amazon Simple Storage Service Console User Guide*\.

 ## Using the AWS SDKs<a name="list-obj-version-enabled-bucket-sdk-examples"></a>

-The code examples in this section retrieve an object listing from a version\-enabled bucket\.
-Each request returns up to 1000 versions\.
-If you have more, you will need to send a series of requests to retrieve a list of all versions\.
-To illustrate how pagination works, the code examples limit the response to two object versions\.
-If there are more than two object versions in the bucket, the response returns the `IsTruncated` element with the value "true" and also includes the `NextKeyMarker` and `NextVersionIdMarker` elements whose values you can use to retrieve the next set of object keys\.
-The code example includes these values in the subsequent request to retrieve the next set of objects\.
+The examples in this section show how to retrieve an object listing from a versioning\-enabled bucket\.
+Each request returns up to 1,000 versions, unless you specify a lower number\.
+If the bucket contains more versions than this limit, you send a series of requests to retrieve the list of all versions\.
+This process of returning results in "pages" is called *pagination*\.
+To show how pagination works, the examples limit each response to two object versions\.
+After retrieving the first page of results, each example checks to determine whether the version list was truncated\.
+If it was, the example continues retrieving pages until all versions have been retrieved\.

+**Note**
+The following examples also work with a bucket that isn't versioning\-enabled, or for objects that don't have individual versions\.
+In those cases, Amazon S3 returns the object listing with a version ID of `null`\.

  For information about using other AWS SDKs, see [Sample Code and Libraries](https://aws.amazon.com/code/)\.

 ### Using the AWS SDK for Java<a name="list-obj-version-enabled-bucket-java"></a>

-For information about how to create and test a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.
+For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.

 **Example**

 ```
+// Copyright 2018 Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+// SPDX-License-Identifier: MIT-0 (For details, see https://github.com/awsdocs/amazon-s3-developer-guide/blob/master/LICENSE-SAMPLECODE.)

 import java.io.IOException;

-import com.amazonaws.AmazonClientException;
 import com.amazonaws.AmazonServiceException;
+import com.amazonaws.SdkClientException;
 import com.amazonaws.auth.profile.ProfileCredentialsProvider;
 import com.amazonaws.services.s3.AmazonS3;
-import com.amazonaws.services.s3.AmazonS3Client;
+import com.amazonaws.services.s3.AmazonS3ClientBuilder;
 import com.amazonaws.services.s3.model.ListVersionsRequest;
 import com.amazonaws.services.s3.model.S3VersionSummary;
 import com.amazonaws.services.s3.model.VersionListing;

-public class ListKeysVersionEnabledBucket {
+public class ListKeysVersioningEnabledBucket {
-	private static String bucketName = "*** bucket name ***";

     public static void main(String[] args) throws IOException {
-        AmazonS3 s3client = new AmazonS3Client(new ProfileCredentialsProvider());
+        String clientRegion = "*** Client region ***";
+        String bucketName = "*** Bucket name ***";

         try {
-            System.out.println("Listing objects");
+            AmazonS3 s3Client = AmazonS3ClientBuilder.standard()
+                                    .withCredentials(new ProfileCredentialsProvider())
+                                    .withRegion(clientRegion)
+                                    .build();

+            // Retrieve the list of versions.
+If the bucket contains more versions
+            // than the specified maximum number of results, Amazon S3 returns
+            // one page of results per request.
             ListVersionsRequest request = new ListVersionsRequest()
                 .withBucketName(bucketName)
                 .withMaxResults(2);
-                // you can specify .withPrefix to obtain version list for a specific object or objects with
-                // the specified key prefix.

-            VersionListing versionListing;
-            do {
-                versionListing = s3client.listVersions(request);
+            VersionListing versionListing = s3Client.listVersions(request);
+            int numVersions = 0, numPages = 0;
+            while(true) {
+                numPages++;
                 for (S3VersionSummary objectSummary :
                     versionListing.getVersionSummaries()) {
-                    System.out.println(" - " + objectSummary.getKey() + "  " +
-                            "(size = " + objectSummary.getSize() + ")" +
-                    		"(versionID= " + objectSummary.getVersionId() + ")");
+                    System.out.printf("Retrieved object %s, version %s\n",
+                                            objectSummary.getKey(),
+                                            objectSummary.getVersionId());
+                    numVersions++;
                 }
-                request.setKeyMarker(versionListing.getNextKeyMarker());
-                request.setVersionIdMarker(versionListing.getNextVersionIdMarker());
+                // Check whether there are more pages of versions to retrieve.
+If
+                // there are, retrieve them.
+Otherwise, exit the loop.
+                if(versionListing.isTruncated()) {
+                    versionListing = s3Client.listNextBatchOfVersions(versionListing);
-            } while (versionListing.isTruncated());
+                }
+                else {
+                    break;
-         } catch (AmazonServiceException ase) {
+                }
-            System.out.println("Caught an AmazonServiceException, " +
-            		"which means your request made it " +
-                    "to Amazon S3, but was rejected with an error response " +
-                    "for some reason.");
-            System.out.println("Error Message:    " + ase.getMessage());
-            System.out.println("HTTP Status Code: " + ase.getStatusCode());
-            System.out.println("AWS Error Code:   " + ase.getErrorCode());
-            System.out.println("Error Type:       " + ase.getErrorType());
-            System.out.println("Request ID:       " + ase.getRequestId());
-        } catch (AmazonClientException ace) {
+            }
-            System.out.println("Caught an AmazonClientException, " +
-            		"which means the client encountered " +
-                    "an internal error while trying to communicate" +
-                    " with S3, " +
+            System.out.println(numVersions + " object versions retrieved in " + numPages + " pages");
-                    "such as not being able to access the network.");
-            System.out.println("Error Message: " + ace.getMessage());
+         }
+        catch(AmazonServiceException e) {
+            // The call was transmitted successfully, but Amazon S3 couldn't process
+            // it, so it returned an error response.
+            e.printStackTrace();
+        }
+        catch(SdkClientException e) {
+            // Amazon S3 couldn't be contacted for a response, or the client
+            // couldn't parse the response from Amazon S3.
+            e.printStackTrace();
         }
     }
 }